 Asian shares on edge as U.S. bond yields rise, oil volatile

-MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) slid 0.24%, while Japan's benchmark Nikkei stock price index (.N225) fell 1.13%, as it returned from holiday and caught up with global falls the day before .
+MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) slipped 0.05%, while Japan's benchmark Nikkei stock price index (.N225) fell 1.62% as investors returned from a holiday and caught up with global falls the day before.

+European stocks are expected to open flat, with both Euro Stoxx futures and Britain's FTSE futures little changed, though concerns about rising COVID-19 cases in the region cast a shadow on the outlook.

+"The infections in Europe are getting worse than many have anticipated and some investors would naturally worry that the U.S. could soon follow a similar path," said Koichi Fujishiro, senior economist at Dai-ichi Life Research in Tokyo.

 Oil steadied a day after rising 3% to a one-week high, even after the U.S. said it would release millions of barrels of oil from strategic reserves in coordination with China, India, South Korea, Japan and Britain to try and cool prices after repeated calls for more crude failed to sway OPEC+ producers. read more